amnedic/amnedic.github.io/index.md

 ## About

 I study quantum many-body systems using a combination of analytical and numerical methods and in collaboration with multiple experimental groups.
-My research is motivated by predicting or studying intriguing magnetic and optical phenomena observed in prospective two- and three-dimensional quantum materials.

 ## Education